C5278/recap-workshop-2025/README.md

                   4. Go to `Role Collections` and provide `Launchpad_Admin` role to the user.
                   5. Now you are ready to create `SAP Build Work Zone` instance, go to step 12.1 ]
-        12.1.3 Click on SAP Build Work Zone instance and go to the application 12.1.4 After login in to the Application, Click on `Create Site` with name 'Sales Order' 12.1.5 Now Navigate to Content Manager > Content Explorer > HTML5 Apps 12.1.6 Choose `Manage Sales Order` app and click on add 12.1.7 Now create a catalog by Content Manager > Create > Catalog and Enable `Manage Sales Order` app 12.1.8 Now create a catalog by Content Manager > Create > Group and Enable `Manage Sales Order` app 12.1.9 Navigate to Role called `Everyone', click on edit and enable  `Manage Sales Order` app 12.1.10 Now click on the sales order site URL. you should be able to see the sales order application
+    - Click on SAP Build Work Zone instance and go to the application
+    - After login in to the Application, Click on `Create Site` with name 'Sales Order'
+    - Now Navigate to Content Manager > Content Explorer > HTML5 Apps
+    - Choose `Manage Sales Order` app and click on add
+    - Now create a catalog by Content Manager > Create > Catalog and Enable `Manage Sales Order` app
+    - Now create a catalog by Content Manager > Create > Group and Enable `Manage Sales Order` app
+    - Navigate to Role called `Everyone`, click on edit and enable  `Manage Sales Order` app
+    - Now click on the sales order site URL. you should be able to see the sales order application

 13. Now you should be able to test the application from the new site